hugo3125soko312/Pengu-live-wallpaper-audio/README.md

 # Pengu-live-wallpaper-audio
 pengu loader .js plugin for having background wallpaper with audio

-**Releases:**
+**Archive releases:**
-Grab the code from this repo, I wont add releases because I am lazy
+Grab them from this [repo history](https://github.com/hugo3125soko312/Pengu-live-wallpaper-audio/commits/main/wallpaper-with-audio)

 **How to use:**